Dusk System Requirements — What's Verified

 - WebGPU (experimental)

-This means Dusk should run on a much wider range of hardware than a Vulkan-only port would.
+This means Dusklight should run on a much wider range of hardware than a Vulkan-only port would.
 If your machine doesn’t have Vulkan support, you can likely fall back to D3D11, OpenGL, or OpenGL ES.

 3. Supported disc image formats

-From the same source code (src/dusk/file_select.cpp), Dusk’s file picker accepts:
+From the same source code (src/dusk/file_select.cpp), Dusklight’s file picker accepts:

 iso · gcm · ciso · gcz · nfs · rvz · wbfs · wia · tgc